Ertunco/python_related/paramiko/README.md

 # Description

-This Python script transfers images from Google Drive to an SFTP server.
+This Python script creates a connection to an SFTP server.
+This server is a test SFTP server hence credentials shared directly in case somebody wants to connect to the same server (test.rebex.net)

 To use the script, you will need to have the following installed: